dparson55/NRFLite/README.md

+**_Nov 18: With the help of a Rigol 1054, 2-pin mode is now working!
+It is flawless when using the default 2MBPS radio data rate but 1MBPS and 250KBPS rates are experience a few dropped packets in certain situations.
+I think it is good enough for release though so am starting work on examples next.
 **_Oct 9: 2-pin support is in progress!_**  Using details on <http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html> NRFLite now has logic for an ATtiny85 @ 8MHz which multiplexes the MOSI/MISO and CE/CSN/SCK pins.
 I got this working without the aid of an oscilloscope but haven't had any luck running the ATtiny @ 1 MHz, so finally have a reason to purchase one.
 It should be here in a week or so.
 - [x] POC for ATtiny85 @ 8MHz.
 - [x] Test main features:  bitrates, dynamic packets, ack packets, and interrupts.
 - [x] Add ATtiny84 support.
 - [x] Add standard Arduino support.
-- [ ] Perform testing of the ATtiny85 @ 1MHz, ATtiny84 @ 1MHz and 8MHz, and Arduino Uno @ 16MHz.
+- [x] Perform testing of the ATtiny85 @ 1MHz, ATtiny84 @ 1MHz and 8MHz, and Arduino Uno @ 16MHz.
 - [ ] Create examples.
 - [ ] Perform release (will be version 2.0.0).
 Arduino development environments < 1.5 will no longer be supported.
 - [ ] Create tutorial video.